Navigating workers’ compensation in Canada—how to get started

 What about other benefits?

 Do you still have to pay other benefits while your workers are out of work?
-Typically, yes.
 Unless the employee chooses not to pay their own workers’ comp contributions during an absence, benefits like pension, health and disability benefits, and seniority of an employee still accumulate during the period of absence.

 Which businesses must provide workers comp in Canada?

-A good rule of thumb?
 If your business is incorporated or if you have employees, you must provide workers’ compensation insurance.
 However, the specifics are again dependent on your province and its workers compensation system.

 For example, in the Northwest Territories, every business has to register with the WCB within 10 days of beginning operations—even if you’re a solopreneur.
 Make sure to check with each local WCB where your business is operating for your full responsibilities.